paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 In paragraph (49), the words “In lieu of receiving compensation at the rate prescribed by [section 785(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section785/c&num=0&edition=prelim)” are omitted since the provisions of [20 U.S.C.
 785(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section785/c&num=0&edition=prelim) relating to compensation are repealed by this bill; also see table II.
 The wording further reflects the first sentence of [20 U.S.C.
 954(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section954/d&num=0&edition=prelim), and conforms to [5 U.S.C.
 5314](./chapter-053-pay-rates-and-systems.md#section-5314) which applies to positions rather than individuals.

 #### References in Text
+Chapter 11 of title 2, referred to in text, probably means section 225 of Pub.
+L. 90–206, which is classified generally to chapter 11 (§ 351 et seq.) of Title 2, The Congress.
+For complete classification of section 225 to the Code, see Tables.

 The position of Principal Deputy Under Secretary of Defense for Acquisition, Technology, and Logistics, referred to in text, was established by former [section 133a of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section133a&num=0&edition=prelim), added Pub.
 L. 99–500, § 101(c) [title X, § 902(a)(1)], Oct.
 18, 1986, 100 Stat.
 1783–82, 1783–131, and Pub.
 L. 99–591, § 101(c) [title X, § 902(a)(1)], Oct.
 30, 1986, 100 Stat.
 3341–82, 3341–131; Pub.
 L. 99–661, div.
 A, title IX, formerly title IV, § 902(a)(1), Nov.
 14, 1986, 100 Stat.
 3911, renumbered title IX, Pub.
 L. 100–26, § 3(5), Apr.
 21, 1987, 101 Stat.
 273; amended Pub.
 L. 103–160, div.
 A, title IX, § 904(c), Nov.
 30, 1993, 107 Stat.
 1728; Pub.
 L. 103–337, div.
 A, title X, § 1070(a)(2), Oct.
 5, 1994, 108 Stat.
 2855; Pub.
 L. 104–106, div.
 A, title IX, § 903(c)(1), Feb.
 10, 1996, 110 Stat.
 401; Pub.
 L. 104–201, div.
 A, title IX, § 901, Sept.
 23, 1996, 110 Stat.
 2617; Pub.
 L. 106–65, div.
 A, title IX, § 911(c), Oct.
 5, 1999, 113 Stat.
 718; Pub.
 L. 107–107, div.
 A, title X, § 1048(b)(1), Dec.
 28, 2001, 115 Stat.
 1225; Pub.
 L. 111–84, div.
 A, title IX, § 906(c)(1)(A), (2)(A), Oct.
 28, 2009, 123 Stat.
 2427, which was repealed by Pub.
 L. 111–383, div.
 A, title IX, § 901(b)(1), (p), Jan.
 7, 2011, 124 Stat.
 4317, 4327, effective Jan.
 1, 2011.

 #### Codification